Nigeria crisis

 Where can I access the latest data and reports?

-Nigeria Situation Portal – for latest updates on the crisis overall, including UNHCR situation reports, funding requirements and UNHCR’s support for neighbouring countries taking in refugees from Nigeria.
+Nigeria Situation Portal – for the latest updates on the crisis overall, including UNHCR situation reports, funding requirements and UNHCR’s support for neighbouring countries taking in refugees from Nigeria.

 Did you know we’re providing vital psycho-social support to survivors of sexual and gender-based violence in the region?